 Mayonnaise (Japanese or American)

 • Preheat the oven to 425°F. Find an ovenproof skillet larger than your chicken.
-Remove the liver, neck, and giblets if included, and using paper towels dry the chicken thoroughly inside and out, then rub with about 1 Tbsp of the OMG blend, coating the skin evenly.
+Remove the liver, neck, and giblets if included, and using paper towels dry the chicken thoroughly inside and out, then rub with about 1 Tbsp of the OMG blend and a few big pinches of salt, coating the skin evenly.
 Tuck the wings underneath, and either tie the legs together or use the chicken’s own skin to secure them.
 If you haven’t done this before here is an example video.
 Place the chicken breast side up in the pan, put it in the oven, and set a timer for 25 minutes.

 • Scrub the potatoes and cut them in half lengthwise.
 Add them to a pot large enough to fit all the potatoes in one layer, add just enough water to cover along with 2 tsp each OMG and salt (optionally, you can add the liver, giblets, etc. at this point to add flavor), bring to a boil, then cover and simmer until potatoes are tender when pierced with a fork but still firm (generally 10-12 minutes depending on your potatoes).